hamedp77/password-api/README.md

     docker build . -t password-api
     ```

-5. Run the container and publish port `80` of the container to an open port on your local machine e.g. port `5000`:
+5. Run the container and publish port `80` of the container to an open port on your local machine, e.g. port `5000`:

    ```shell
    docker run -p 5000:80 password-api